 *All applicants will be required to provide evidence of successfully completed unit or course of study for which the Scholarship was awarded by 31 December 2022, at a pass level or greater.

 Applicants who have received an AIS Education Scholarship in previous years are ineligible.

 What can the Scholarship money be used for?

-Scholarship funds can only be used by the applicant as a contribution towards course fees for a single semester of study (which is to be completed during 2020) in an Approved Course.
+Scholarship funds can only be used by the applicant as a contribution towards course fees for a single semester of study (in the period 1 July 2021 to 30 June 2022) in an Approved Course.
 In the event of a retrospective claim by the applicant, the funds may be used as a reimbursement for course fees already paid toward study completed in the period 1 July 2021 to 30 June 2022.

 An ‘Approved Course’ is a recognised Australian University degree or TAFE course from an educational institution that is part of the Elite Athlete Education Network (EAEN).
 A listing of educational institutions can be found at https://www.ais.gov.au/career-and-education/eaen;

 Note that successful applicants will be required to provide evidence to substantiate the eligible course fees incurred or payable by them before any Scholarship funding will be paid.

 If you have any questions regarding the Athlete Education Scholarship program, please email AthleteEducationScholarship@ausport.gov.au.